Description of Regalia items

-Members of the University must appear at its public ceremonies in their prescribed dress, therefore for graduation you must hire, borrow or buy the appropriate academic regalia as listed below:
+Members of the University must appear at its public ceremonies in their prescribed dress.
+For graduation you must hire, borrow, or buy the appropriate academic regalia as listed below:

-- Gown – there are four types of gown: a black Bachelor's gown, a black Master's gown, a maroon gown for PhD, DClinDent, EdD and DMA degrees, and a scarlet gown for other doctoral degrees.
+- Gown – there are four types of gowns: a black Bachelor's gown, a black Master's gown, a maroon gown for PhD, DClinDent, EdD, DBA, and DMA degrees, and a scarlet gown for other doctoral degrees

 Regalia hire volunteers and graduation marshals will advise you on wearing your regalia correctly.